lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

    :alt: Credential list page

 Like in Users tab, you can use the buttons in the Controls column to view or update keypair details.
-Click the blue trash button to disable that key pair, or click the red trash button to completely delete the keypair.
-However, if you have created a compute session using a key pair, you cannot delete it.
+Click the blue trash button to disable that keypair, or click the red trash button to completely delete the keypair.
+However, if you have created a compute session using a keypair, you cannot delete it.
 If you accidentally deleted a keypair, you can re-create keypair for the user by clicking the ADD CREDENTIAL button at the upper right corner.
 If necessary, you can also explicitly enter the access key and secret key by clicking the Advanced